Golem 1.5 features - Part 3: MCP

 object TextOrImage { implicit val schema: GolemSchema[TextOrImage] = /* derived */ }

-def fullyCustom(input: Multimodal[TextOrImage]): Future[Multimodal[TextOrImage]]
+def fullyCustom(input: Multimodal[TextOrImage]): Future[Multimodal[TextOrImage]]#derive.multimodal

 pub(all) enum TextOrImage {